Lower Your Mobile & Land Line Phone Costs

 - What happens if you use all of your data for the month?

-- Some things like tethering your phone or using your phone to call and text with someone outside of the U.S may cost extra or not be available.
+- Other features like tethering your phone or using your phone to call and text with someone outside of the U.S may cost extra or not be available.

 – – Google Fi Cell Service